ernesto27/system-design/videostream/tutorial/tutorial.md

 }

 ```
-handlerTriggerS3Bucket is the handler that will be called when a new file is upload in the input-bucket, first we created some helper variables that access to the values defined in the .env file, important thing, make sure that the value of AWS_S3_BUCKET is the correct output-bucket, to prevent a infinit loop in our services.
+handlerTriggerS3Bucket is the function that will be called when a new file is upload in the input-bucket, first we created some helper variables that access to the values defined in the .env file, important thing, make sure that the value of AWS_S3_BUCKET is the correct output-bucket, to prevent a infinity loop lambda call in our AWS services.

 After create a new session using the AWS sdk, this is the same code as the ECS container the we did in the previous section,
 next we obtain the value of the record/file using the events.S3EventRecord type, call the GetObject method in order to retreived the object from S3.

 Next call HeadObject method to get metadata of the object, this is only for debug purposes, we will see that value later in the CloudWatch logs.

-We need to create a buffer variable to copy the value of the object S3 object, if no error happens on that call, we create and save a new file on the /tmp folder,   next call the converFile function created previously that runs the ffmpeg command,  if no error ocurred we read the output file that also is created in the /tmp folder and uploads the file video compress to the output-bucket.
+We need to create a buffer variable to copy the value of the object S3 object, if no error happens on that call, we create and save a new file on the /tmp folder,   next call the converFile function created previously that runs the ffmpeg command,  if no error ocurred we read the output file that is created also in the /tmp folder and uploads the video compress in the output-bucket.

 On main function we update the function trigger that is called on the lambda.Start method.